-- Notify downstream water users (municipal, industrial, and agricultural) of all discharges and releases that may threaten them. - Notify and coordinate with other state and local agencies, as appropriate, including state trustees for natural resources (Annex III Attachment A: Fish and Wildlife and Sensitive Environments Plan). - Be responsible, in conjunction with the EPA representative, for: - Assisting EPA in determining and providing advice on the degree of hazard of the discharge or release to public health and safety; - Assisting EPA in assessment of the environmental damage caused by the discharge or release; and
+- Notify known downstream water users (municipal, industrial, and agricultural) within its jurisdiction of all discharges and releases that may threaten them. - Notify and coordinate with other state and local agencies, as appropriate, including state trustees for natural resources (Annex II: Fish and Wildlife and Sensitive Environments Plan). - Be responsible, in conjunction with the EPA representative, for: - Assisting EPA in determining and providing advice on the degree of hazard of the discharge or release to public health and safety; and - $\circ~$ Assisting EPA in assessment of the environmental damage caused by the discharge or release.